 - Application form widgets are required if partner institutions want to collect data on Relationships, or have an application page specific to Sports.

 Custom fields can be added to the standard application pages for School History, Employment History, and Activities by creating custom fields scoped to "School," "Job," and "Interest," respectively.
 They appear on the appropriate table on the Profile tab of the person record.
-Once created, a Service Desk Request is needed to add your custom fields to the appropriate page within the Slate application.

 Only one application form widget of each type should be used within the Slate application.
 Widgets will display all records saved on the corresponding data table on the person record.
 For example, school record information entered in an application form widget to collect high schools attended also appears in a separate application form widget for colleges and universities attended.
 Instead, one widget should be used to collect all school data in the application.